843.428.8734 Menu

 What is root canal therapy and when is it needed?

 Root canal therapy is a procedure used to treat infected tooth pulp.
 The tooth pulp refers to the soft tissues in the center of the tooth, which also contain nerves and blood vessels.
 This pulp can become infected if a deep cavity goes untreated.
 Teeth that have suffered damage from an accident or injury can also leave the pulp vulnerable to infection.
-Dr. John R. Fink has advanced training and uses sedation dentistry to ensure a virtually painless experience for our patients.
+Dr. John F. Rink has advanced training and uses sedation dentistry to ensure a virtually painless experience for our patients.

 Person smiling